thecodechemist99/esp8266-rust/README.md

 You need to have `cargo-espflash` installed for this to work.

 ## TODO
-- ESP32 config not checked yet
+- ESP32 config not checked on physical device yet (works in simulator)

 ## Sources
 This project is based upon: